What is the Maxwell Program in Citizenship & Civic Engagement (CCE)?

 component is based in Maxwell's groundbreaking MAX Course curriculum, which

 explores critical issues in the U.S. and around the world through presentations

 by a wide range of scholars and practitioners and intensive small-group discussions.

 The original MAX Courses have been taught since the 1990s.
 Now, through the

-Citizenship and Civic Engagement major, three new MAX Courses allow students to engage more deeply with issues of citizenship, ethics, and
+Citizenship and Civic Engagement major, four new MAX Courses allow students to engage more deeply with issues of citizenship, ethics, and

 justice, and to apply the tools of the social sciences.